 The village also has a fully equipped blacksmith’s workshop, horse-drawn buggies, old machinery and tools.
 On Sundays the place is especially lively as the guides and volunteers dress up in period costumes and demonstrate old crafts like horse shoe making and even let you make your own souvenir wooden goblet.

-Hervey Bay Historical Village And Museum Information
+Hervey Bay Historical Village And Museum Travel Tips

 - The ideal day to visit would be on a Sunday to truly get a glimpse into the past.

 - The staff and guides are very friendly and happy to answer all your questions.

 - There are a lot of interactive activities where visitors can participate.

 How to Reach Hervey Bay Historical Village And Museum